Trihydro/TIM-Manager/README.md

 ```

 ## Usage
 Each module may be developed and ran individually.
 Instructions for each module can be found in their respective README files.
 This top-level view is primarily to allow for ease of running the entire suite through docker containers.
+This can be done by running `docker compose up --build -d` in the same directory as the `docker-compose.yml` file.